Two key ideas for your dog’s health: dog care and dog log

 2. Be proactive about your dog’s health.
 Become familiar with recommended vaccinations, i.e., what is it really for and when does it expire.
 What is a “wellness exam” and does my dog really need one every spring?

 3. A picture is worth a thousand words.
 Take a photo of a wound, injury or even a nasty stool.
-It could help in an emergency consult with your vet or it could help track improvement.
+It could help in an emergency consultation with your vet or it could help track improvement.

 Inducing emesis in dogs